jkenney0501/dbt_superstore_dim_model/README.md

         +materialized: table
 ```
 Staging code in dbt is really simple as we are just importing the data from the raw layer with some minor transformations.
 I always try to get my aliases and data types set here.
-  - One thing we dont want to do is modfy too much here, this is your foundation to reference so keep it simple so we camn easily reference the stage items.I usually will add some audit columns from snowfalke here as well.
+  - One thing we dont want to do is modfy too much here, this is your foundation to reference so keep it simple so we can easily reference the stage items.I usually will add some audit columns from snowfalke here as well.

 Example stage import:
 ```sql